 You can also use sentiment analysis to assess the results of your customer support strategy.
 Let’s take this Tweet complaining about Airbnb customer support:

 By analyzing sentiment on customer support chats or tweets referring to interactions with your customer support team (like the one above), you can get relevant insights regarding customer satisfaction and detect clear opportunities for improvement.

-By running an aspect-based sentiment analysis on a set of open-ended NPS responses, you’ll gauge sentiments regarding specific features of your product.
+By running aspect-based sentiment analysis on a set of open-ended NPS responses, you’ll gauge sentiments regarding specific features of your product.
 That way, you’ll find out what customers appreciate and dislike most about your product.
-Once you’ve got a sentiment analysis process up and running, you’ll also be able to compare results with previous NPS surveys and see how sentiment surrounding aspects of your product has improved over time.
+Once your sentiment analysis process is up and running, you’ll also be able to compare results with previous NPS surveys and see how sentiments toward aspects of your product have improved over time.

 Let’s take the case of foldable phones, for example:

 Performing sentiment analysis of tweets referring to the topic ‘foldable phones’ will allow you to understand how people feel about this product: do they find it exciting?
 Do they think it may be a useful product?
 Would they buy it?

 As you can see from the previous examples, it is possible to build sentiment analysis models oriented to different purposes.
 Even though the most common type of sentiment analysis focuses on polarity (classifying an opinion as positive, negative, or neutral), other types may focus on detecting feelings, emotions, or intentions.